huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 ## Configure your webhook to send events to your Space

-Last but not least, you need to configure your webhook to send POST requests to your Space.
+Last but not least, you'll need to configure your webhook to send POST requests to your Space.

 Let's first grab our Space's "direct URL" from the contextual menu.
 Click on "Embed this Space" and copy the "Direct URL".

 ![embed this Space](../assets/auto-retrain/embed.png)
 ![direct URL](../assets/auto-retrain/direct-url.png)

-And update your webhook to send requests to that URL:
+Update your webhook to send requests to that URL:

 ![webhook settings](../assets/auto-retrain/update-webhook.png)